anhphha/weather_app_finland-weather-analysis/README.md

 ## :star2: Keys Features
 Stay prepared and in the know with this weather application, designed to enhance your daily routines and plans in Helsinki.
 - [x] Real-Time Updates: Get instant access to current weather conditions
-- [x] Comprehensive Data: View detailed information about 5-Day Weather Forecast such as temperature, humidity, wind speed, and more, all at your fingertips
+- [x] Comprehensive Data: View detailed information about 5-Day Weather Forecast such as temperature, cloud coverage, wind speed, and more, all at your fingertips
 - [x] Accurate Forecasts: Plan ahead confidently with reliable forecasts that help you make informed decisions.
 - [x] Intuitive Interface: Navigate the application effortlessly with a user-friendly design for seamless weather tracking
 - [x] Trends and Insights: Stay informed about weather trends over time